Workflows

 Determinism

-A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same transactions and steps with the same inputs in the same order.
+Workflows are in most respects normal TypeScript functions.
+They can have loops, branches, conditionals, and so on.
+However, workflow functions must be deterministic: if called multiple times with the same inputs, it should invoke the same steps with the same inputs in the same order.
 If you need to perform a non-deterministic operation like accessing the database, calling a third-party API, generating a random number, or getting the local time, you shouldn't do it directly in a workflow function.
 Instead, you should do all database operations in transactions and all other non-deterministic operations in steps.
-You can safely invoke these methods from a workflow.

 For example, don't do this: